 - Make sure to analyze the chemical formula to determine the number of atoms of each element in the compound.

-- Multiply the number of atoms present in the compound with the atomic weight of each element.
+- Multiply the number of atoms present in the compound by the atomic weight of each element.

 - Add up all the mass and assign its unit as grams/mole.